Mark Pattison (academic): Life

 In 1861, he was at last elected rector of Lincoln College in Oxford, marrying in the same year Emily Francis Strong (afterwards Lady Dilke).
 As rector, he contributed largely to various reviews on literary subjects, and took a considerable interest in social science, even presiding over a section at a congress in 1876.
 However, he avoided the routine of university business, and refused the vice-chancellorship.
 But while living the life of a student, he was fond of society, and especially of the society of women.
-He died at Harrogate, Yorkshire.
+In later life he formed a close friendship with Meta Bradley, a young woman 40 years his junior.
+On his death he left her £5,000, much to his wife's displeasure.
+Pattison died at Harrogate, Yorkshire.

 His biography of Isaac Casaubon appeared in 1875; he also wrote about John Milton in Macmillan's "English Men of Letters" series in 1879.
 The late nineteenth-century English author George Gissing wrote in his diary in 1891 that he "was astonished to find [the biography of Casaubon] on the shelves" of a circulating library in the small north Somerset seaside resort of Clevedon.
 The 18th century, alike in its literature and its theology, was a favourite study, as is illustrated by his contribution (Tendencies of Religious Thought in England, 1688–1750) to the once famous Essays and Reviews (1860), and by his edition of Pope's Essay on Man (1869), etc. His Sermons and Collected Essays, edited by Henry Nettleship, were published posthumously (1889), as well as the Memoirs (1885), an autobiography deeply tinged with melancholy and bitterness.
 His projected Life of Scaliger was never finished.

-His extensive personal archive — comprising 63 archival boxes and including diaries, correspondence, journals, sermons and working papers, including material relating to Scaliger, Pierre-Daniel Huet and Claude Saumaise — is held in Bodleian Archives & Manuscripts, the Bodleian Library, Oxford (MSS.
+His extensive personal archive—comprising 63 archival boxes and including diaries, correspondence, journals, sermons and working papers, including material relating to Scaliger, Pierre-Daniel Huet and Claude Saumaise—is held in Bodleian Archives & Manuscripts, the Bodleian Library, Oxford (MSS.
 Pattison 7*, 79-144).